almostengr/light-show-extender/README.md

 ## Offline Show

 If you have music that plays when the lights are not running, then you can use an offline playlist.
-Any playlist with the word "offline" in the name, will not have the song information posted to Twitter.
+Any playlist with the word "offline" or "test" in the name, will not have the song information posted to Twitter.
 This does not disable the Vitals Monitor.
 Thus if the CPU temperature reached the threshold, you will still receive notifications.